How to Fix Crystallized or Cloudy Resin (And Prevent It)

 Introduction

-In this guide, we will discuss why epoxy resin will become cloudy or crystallized, how to return your epoxy resin to a usable state, and tips on how to avoid cloudiness or crystallization so that you never waste another precious bottle of resin.
+This guide ask you why your epoxy resin will go cloudy or crystallized, how to cure your epoxy resin back into a useful state, and ideas on how to prevent cloudiness or crystallization so that you will never waste another valuable bottle of epoxy resin.

 Why Does Epoxy Resin Crystallize or Cloud?